Postterm pregnancy: Biophysical profile

 A biophysical profile is a noninvasive procedure that uses the ultrasound to evaluate the fetal health based on NST and four ultrasound parameters: fetal movement, fetal breathing, fetal muscle tone, and the amount of amniotic fluid surrounding the fetus.
 A score of 2 points is given for each category that meets the criteria or 0 points if the criteria are not met (no 1 point).
 Sometimes, the NST is omitted, making the highest score 8/8 instead of 10/10.
 Generally, a score of 8/10 or 10/10 is considered a normal test result, unless 0 points is given for amniotic fluid.
 A score of 6/10 with normal amniotic fluid is considered equivocal, and a repeated test within 24 hours may be needed.
 A score of 4/10 or less is considered abnormal, and delivery may be indicated.
 Low amniotic fluid can cause pinching umbilical cord, decreasing blood flow to the fetus.
 Therefore, a score of 0 points for amniotic fluid may indicate the fetus is at risk.

 Management

 Expectant

 A woman who has reached 42 weeks of pregnancy is likely to be offered induction of labour.
 Alternatively, she can choose expectant management, that is, she waits for the natural onset of labour.
 Women opting for expectant management may also choose to carry on with additional monitoring of their baby, with regular CTG, ultrasound, and biophysical profile.
 Risks of expectant management vary between studies.

-In many places in the World, according to the World Health Organization and others, such services are rudimentary or not available, and deserve improvement.